Snow Drifts: In Storybrooke

 In the present day, Emma looks happy and sees Mary Margaret holding her baby boy as she prepares for the upcoming coronation even though they haven't named him yet.
 Henry is looking for apartments and both Henry and Mary Margaret ask Emma what she thinks.
 Emma changes the subject and starts thinking why her parents are trying to expand the time they need to name the unnamed baby by using an age-old tradition.
 Meanwhile, Regina and Robin Hood are sharing some romantic time together.
-She tells him about how TinkerBell told her about them being soulmates, how she saw the lion tattoo but didn't approach him in the pub.
+She tells him about how Tinker Bell told her about them being soulmates, how she saw the lion tattoo but didn't approach him in the pub.
 However, Robin is happy to hear that, saying it must be the right time for them now.
 Later on at Granny's, everyone is recalling or retelling stories of how Mary Margaret and David originally met back in the Enchanted Forest and how they kept running into one another and were destined to be together.
 When Emma reveals her desire to return to New York City with Henry in an attempt to leave Storybrooke behind, Regina and the others exclaim in protest.
 Suddenly Gold notices an orange beam rising in the distance, which he tells them is the time portal.
-As this starts to happen, Emma tells everyone that she wants to go back to New York City and everyone including Regina doesn't like the idea.
-Emma then walks out and Hook follows her, taking the fairytale book with him.
+As this starts to happen, Hook exploited Emma in front of everyone that she wants to go back to New York City and everyone including Regina doesn't like the idea.
+Emma then walks out, and Hook follows her, taking the fairytale book with him.
 Meanwhile, Regina, David, Belle, Gold, Robin, and Mary Margaret visit the jail to see if Zelena had died around the same time as the portal's opening.
-They see on the jail's surveillance video that she committed suicide, but are unaware that Gold altered the video to make it look like she killed herself.
+They see on the jail's surveillance video that she committed suicide and are unaware that Gold altered the video to make it look like she killed herself.

 As they stop by the park, Emma tells Hook that she is confused about going back to New York City.
 Hook then hands Emma the book, telling her Henry hoped it would remind her where they're from.
 The conversation is cut short when they notice the time-travel orange beam forming and Emma runs towards the barn, where the doors burst open.
 The beam pulls Emma towards the vortex, and Hook tries to hold her back by digging his hook into the ground with Emma holding onto his leg.
 Emma can't hold on and is immediately sucked into the portal.
 Hook says "One of these days I'm going to have to stop chasing this woman," and jumps in after her.
 The portal closes as her cellphone, which is left behind in the barnyard, is ringing with a call from David, who was trying to warn her.